matthias-reis/aithir.de/_content/storylines/kamina-2.md

 they started running to hide behind the next staple and then reached the door unseen.

 Luke turned the door knob.
 It was locked.

----

 He looked disappointed.
 But Kamina already had the clue in her hair.
 She took one of the clips that held her golden locks back and used it as a lock pick.
 She had seen it in a movie once.
 It was harder than she thought.
 She had to feel the mechanism in the inside and at the same time they had to take care not to be seen.

 Time went by, she tried and tried.
 After a while, she had a rough idea what to do.

 "Kamina", said Luke.
 "Quicker.
 Three seamen are coming.
 They're almost around the corner.
-DO you hear the footsteps?"
+Do you hear the footsteps?"

 "Yees, I hear them", she answered annoyed.
 "I'm almost there.
 Just a second."